reginavic/reginavic/README.md

 :sparkles: I am passionate about web development and web design.

-I love to create esthetic designed, functional and user-friendly websites and adapting them to mobile devices and build apps.
+I love to create esthetic designed, functional and user-friendly websites and adapting them to mobile devices.

 Welcome to my profile!